nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 3. For detailed command information, refer to the [Features](#features) section which contains comprehensive documentation for each command

 ![screenshot](images/Screenshot-5.png)
-\

 <div style="page-break-after: always;"></div>

 # **Glossary and Command Formats**

 ## **Contact Types**

-## Contact Types
-- **Contact**: Any person or entity stored in BakeBuddy's database, including customers, suppliers, and other business contacts
-- **Customer**: A person or business who purchases pastries from your bakery
-- **Supplier**: A person or business who provides ingredients or materials to your bakery

-## Order-Related Terms
-- **Customer Order**: A record of pastries ordered by a customer, including quantity, delivery details, and status
-- **Supply Order**: A record of ingredients ordered from a supplier, including quantity and status
-- **Order Status**:
-  - *Pending*: Order that has not been fulfilled yet
-  - *Done*: Order that has been completed and delivered/received

-## Product Management
-- **Pastry Catalogue**: Complete list of pastries your bakery offers, including prices and required ingredients
-- **Ingredient Catalogue**: Complete list of ingredients used in your bakery, including costs and supplier information
-- **Product ID**: Unique identifier assigned to each pastry or ingredient in the catalogues

-## UI Elements
-- **Index**: The number shown beside each item in a list, used for referencing items in commands

-## Cost Management
-- **COST**:
-  - For ingredients: Purchase price from supplier
-  - For pastries: Selling price to customer

-## Contact Management
-- **Filter**: Process of showing only contacts with specific tags
-- **Tag**: Label that can be applied to contacts for easy categorization (e.g., "VIP", "Wholesale", "Regular")
-- **Remark**: Additional notes about a contact

-## Order Processing
-- **Mark/Unmark**: Commands to toggle the completion status of an order
-- **Clear**: Command to remove all data from the system

 <div markdown="block" class="alert alert-info">
 - **Contact**: Any person or entity stored in BakeBuddy's database, including customers, suppliers, and other business contacts